-

-- The goal?
-To improve efficiency, retain talent, and enhance audit quality.
+- The changes will help the firm stay ahead of evolving regulations, improve efficiency, retain talent, and enhance audit quality.

 Rather than functioning independently, these country firms will be integrated into larger regional clusters with unified leadership, governance, and investment strategies.